Toronto Domestic Assault Lawyer

 Right to Representation

 If you have been arrested, section 10 of the Charter directs police to inform you as soon as possible about your right to contact a lawyer.
-If the police do not inform you of this right, you are entitled to a remedy from the court.
+If the police do not inform you of this right, you may be entitled to a remedy from the court.
 For instance, the court may exclude certain evidence or enter into a stay of proceedings.
+It is important to note, however, that these remedies depend heavily on the nature of the violation and the specifics of the case.

 Right to be Informed

-Section 10 of the Charter also directs police to promptly inform you why you have been arrested.
+Section 10 of the Charter also directs police to promptly inform you why you have been arrested and to provide a reasonable opportunity to contact legal counsel.
 For more information about unlawful arrest, read our comprehensive guide on unlawful arrest.

 Right to Remain Silent